-As a Masters in General Management student, from next academic year onwards you will be able to opt for a specialisation in Business Analytics (BA).
+As of September 2022, Vlerick will launch its newest Masters programme - MGM: Business Analytics & AI.
 “Supplementing your general management skills with analytical skills will help you to become the data-savvy manager that everyone wants and progress through the ranks quickly.”
 Sound good?
 Professor of Business Analytics Philippe Baecke and Senior Career Advisor Wendy Lisarde answer five questions.

 “No, an analytical mindset is more important”